Vinkit is coming soon!

 Automate your Vinted sales with our Chrome extension.

-Vinted Tax Simulator 2026: Do I Need to Declare My Sales?
+Vinted Tax Simulator 2026 & DAC7 Directive: Do I Need to Declare My Sales?

-Are you selling on Vinted and wondering if you need to pay taxes?
-Our free simulator instantly calculates your tax obligations based on your country and situation.
+Are you selling on Vinted and wondering if you need to pay taxes or fill out the DAC7 form?
+Our free simulator instantly calculates your tax obligations based on your country and situation, and tells you if you are affected by the DAC7 directive.

 This simulator provides an indicative estimate based on the tax rules in effect in 2026.
 It does not constitute tax advice.
 Consult a tax expert or the tax administration in your country for your personal situation.
 Thresholds and rates may change.